4. We make a searching and fearless moral inventory of ourselves.

 “For which of you, intending to build a tower, sitteth not down first, and counteth the cost, whether he have sufficient to finish it?
 Lest haply, after he hath laid the foundation, and is not able to finish it, all that behold it begin to mock him, Saying, This man began to build, and was not able to finish.
 Or what king, going to make war against another king, sitteth not down first, and consulteth whether he be able with ten thousand to meet him that cometh against him with twenty thousand?
 Or else, while the other is yet a great way off, he sendeth an ambassage, and desireth conditions of peace.
 So likewise, whosoever he be of you that forsaketh not all that he hath, he cannot be my disciple.” ~ Luke 14:28-33

 We must be able to move beyond the pain of our past.
-So by identifying it and dealing with it, we will be enabled to leave it behind us, and forsake it.
+So by identifying it and dealing with it, we will be enabled to leave it behind us, and move on.

 Identifying it is the step that must first happen.
 Because our objective is to get to the place where we can truly forgive and let it go.